Baqend/guide/src/index.md

 ```

 After communicating with the OAuth provider, the unique token is sent as a query parameter to the specified redirect page.
-In case of a failure the particular error message is sent instead.
+In case of a failure, the particular error message is sent instead.
 The following table lists more information of all possible query parameters:

  <div class="table-wrapper"><table class="table">